North Carolina vs. Pittsburgh: Sportsbook promo codes, odds, spread, over/under - January 2

 North Carolina vs. Pittsburgh Betting Trends

+- So far this season, eight out of the Tar Heels' 12 games have hit the over.

+- Pittsburgh has covered seven times in 13 chances against the spread this year.

-- The Tar Heels and their opponents have combined to hit the over eight out of 12 times this season.
+- Panthers games have hit the over eight out of 13 times this year.

 North Carolina Futures Odds